 Achieving the Social Intranet

-To reap the full benefit of the intranet then, social tools are key and capable of transforming company culture and business processes.
+To reap the full benefit of the intranet and avoid common intranet mistakes, an organisation should consider incorporating social tools to boost employee collaboration.
+Intranet social tools are key and capable of transforming company culture and business processes.
 McKinsey points out that modern organisations will also have to foster a healthy culture and “transform their structures [and] processes.”
 Organisations that want to make the most out of collaborative practices must become more open, less hierarchical and ensure that a sense of trust is created and maintained.
 The intranet itself helps to do this so long as it’s well designed enough to engage users.